songokas/rust-simple-tunnel/README.md

 # Dependencies

 * cargo - to compile application
-* nft command - for traffic forwarding and masquarade
+* nft or iptables - for traffic forwarding and masquarade
-* ip command - for traffic rules
+* ip - for traffic rules
 * grep - in setup.sh for rule manipulation
 * awk - in setup.sh for rule manipulation